virtualous/blog-v3/_posts/2016-03-24-jekyll-subscribe-form.md

 <!--End mc_embed_signup-->

 <p></p>
-Once you enter the details, hit subscribe key; You should receive an email right then.
+Once you enter the details, hit subscribe button; You should receive an email right then.
 Actually this is the form I'm using in my website.
 You will get the same form when you click on **Subscribe** button on the menu bar.
 The form may look different but it does the same job as this form.

 Watch a video tutorial instead
 <iframe class="video" src="https://www.youtube.com/embed/zhHY4tWpFz4?rel=0" frameborder="0" allowfullscreen></iframe>